NekowebWiki/WikiGen/headpages/about.md

 ---
 title: About Nekoweb Wiki
 ---
 The Nekoweb Wiki is a project dedicated to documenting the free web hosting service [Nekoweb](/w/nekoweb.html).
+All content in this wiki is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/deed.en) license.

 This wiki is still very work in progress, this page is a good example ;-)